ValerioLyndon/ValerioLyndon/README.md

 I also occasionally do non-anime work:

 - [Soundgasm.net Improvements](https://github.com/ValerioLyndon/Soundgasm-Improvements) - Restyles and massively improves functionality of Soundgasm.net.
+- [Bandcamp Helper](https://github.com/ValerioLyndon/Bandcamp-Helper) - Tools for browsing and downloading on Bandcamp.

 To know what I'm working on, check out my [GitHub tracker](https://github.com/users/ValerioLyndon/projects/1/views/4).
 Thanks for stopping by!